 General information

-A doctor has asked that we take a picture of your lungs.
+A doctor has asked that we take some pictures of your lungs and the blood flow to them.

 If you have mobility issues, are incontinent or claustrophobic please contact the department on the number provided.